marcosps/marcosps.github.io/content/blog/btrfs-for-mere-mortals.md

 ## Btrfs: inodes

 Btrfs does not use fixes inode bitmaps for inode allocation.
-As stated before, btrfs allocates internal **items** to manage it's metadata.
+As stated before, btrfs allocates internal **items** to manage its metadata.
 Each item is addressed by three values that together compose a **key**.
 These values are described as **objectid**, **type** and **offset**.